 Second trimester: Pamper her

 You also can help her friends and family plan a baby shower or a cute party.
 You may not be interested in the games they play or the gifts she receives.
-But then, you’ll realise that sooner that you’re going to need more diapers than it exists in the world, so be grateful when you get them as gifts!
+But then, you’ll realize that sooner that you’re going to need more diapers than it exists in the world, so be grateful when you get them as gifts!

 Third trimester: Make her feel comfortable

 It’s the start of the most uncomfortable phase and your partner is going to start feeling uneasy most of the time.
-Let her take ample rest, give her a massage, take her to spas for a nice head massage.
+Let her take ample rest, give her a massage, and take her to spas for a nice head massage.
 If you are planning for a movie, pick a seat on the aisle near the exit so she easily can get up to go to the bathroom.
-She is going to be a frequent user of the restroom so make sure you have the bathroom all for herself.
+She is going to be a frequent user of the restroom so make sure you have the bathroom all for yourself.

-This is the time of pregnancy that she might be low on her self confidence.
+This is the time of pregnancy that she might be low on her self-confidence.
 She may not feel like herself, so this is a good time to help foster her self-esteem.
 If she asks how she looks or if she looks fat, make her feel assured that she looks gorgeous and glowing.
 Make her feel special and wanted.
 If she’s up for it, know that sex is almost always safe during pregnancy.
 But preferably, talk with your doctor, since there are very few occasions when it may not be safe.
 However, she may not be in the mood or she may not feel sexy, and her growing belly can make sex uncomfortable.
-If she’s not into it, be understanding and don’t make her feel bad about it.
+If she’s not into it, be understanding, and don’t make her feel bad about it.

 Being where the action is!

-If you’ve heard your dad talk on the day of your birth, he may be able to describe the weather or the big story on the television news or the drama and tension outside the labour room.
-There are less chances for him to talk about your actual birth.
+If you’ve heard your dad talk on the day of your birth, he may be able to describe the weather or the big story on the television news, or the drama and tension outside the labour room.
+There are fewer chances for him to talk about your actual birth.
 But now, the situation is totally different.
-You’ll be able to describe to your kids the look on their faces, their colour, their cry, the mess they were when they entered the world and how you felt watching them being born.
-You’ll be able describe their mum’s heroism.
+You’ll be able to describe to your kids the look on their faces, their colour, their cry, the mess they were when they entered the world, and how you felt watching them being born.
+You’ll be able to describe their mum’s heroism.
 She did all the hard work, but you were right beside her giving her all your confidence and strength.
 And that’s pretty heroic, too.